 The main difference being the finishes and materials used.
-The example (here) by van creations is worth a look as they do a lot of decent quality conversions in the south of England.
+The example on eBay (here) by van creations is worth a look as they do a lot of decent quality conversions in the south of England.

 Some of the dearer ones have better longer life fabric, colour coded finish, Roof bed kits and so on.
 They should also be M1 Crash tested.